marekj/marekj.github.io/_posts/2013-08-13-beginning-chruby-with-ruby-install-linux-mint.markdown

 Aha, this may fail for you becuase your system you don't have other tools needed to build ruby. (enough with system jokes)...

 OK, run this to get the tools for building ruby (or you could use `ruby-install` which handles those dependencies for you!
-Yeah for `ruby-install`):
+Yeah for `ruby-install` talking to apt-get):

     sudo apt-get install build-essential zlib1g-dev libyaml-dev libssl-dev libgdbm-dev libreadline-dev libncurses5-dev libffi-dev
     # and build that ruby